AI4Finance-Foundation/ElegantRL/docs/source/helloworld/intro.rst

 One sentence summary: an agent (*agent.py*) with Actor-Critic networks (*net.py*) is trained (*run.py*) by interacting with an environment (*env.py*).

-As a high-level overview, the relations among the files are as follows.
+As a high-level overview, the file structure is as follows.
 Initialize an environment from *env.py* and an agent from *agent.py*.
 The agent is constructed with Actor and Critic networks from *net.py*.
 In each training step from *run.py*, the agent interacts with the environment, generating transitions that are stored into a Replay Buffer.
 Then, the agent fetches transitions from the Replay Buffer to train its networks.
 After each update, an evaluator evaluates the agent’s performance and saves the agent if the performance is good.

 net.py
 ------